 Using Cryotherapy for Retinal Detachment: Restoring Your Eye's Health

 Without treatment, a detached retina can lead to permanent vision loss.
 Cryotherapy is one of several treatment options for retinal tears and detachment.
 During the procedure, a freezing probe is used to seal the detached retina back against its supportive tissues, maintaining its proper placement.
-At Retinal Specialists of New Jersey, we can diagnose and treat your retinal detachment quickly to preserve your vision.
+At Retinal and Eye Specialists of New Jersey, we can diagnose and treat your retinal detachment quickly to preserve your vision.
 To learn more about the benefits of using cryotherapy for retinal detachment, contact our Morristown office today.

 Understanding Retinal Detachment